bytedance/scene/README.md

 so if try to push a Scene in a opening Dialog, it will cause the Scene to appear behind it.
 You can close the dialog box when click, or use Scene to implement the dialog instead of a system Dialog.

-### SurfaceView and TextureView

-When the Scene is popping, the animation will be executed after the Scene life cycle is executed.
-However, if there is a SurfaceView or a TextureView, this process will cause the SurfaceView/TextureView to turn to black.

-You can get and re-assign the Surface before the animation end to avoid issues on TextureView, and capture the last bitmap and set to a ImageView to avoid issues on SurfaceView.

-### Status Bar related

-There is no official API of notch screen before Android P, and each vendor has its own implementation.

-If you try to hide the status bar with WindowFlag or View's UiVisibility, it will trigger the re-layout of the entire Activity.

-This may causes the layout change of the Scene inside, and the behaviors may be not as expected in some cases.

 ## License
 ~~~